samuliwritescode/openrewrite-vaadin-23-to-24/README.md

 # OpenRewrite example to migrate Vaadin Bookstore example from Vaadin 23 to Vaadin 24

+New version gets released of your favourite library or framework, and it contains new features, bug and security fixes.
+Just bump the version number and you are golden.
+What's not to like there.
+We all love new shiny things, especially if we get them easily or even free.

 ## Migrations are pain

-Newer version of library or framework that you are using is introducing a breaking change that you now must deal with modifying your code.
-Sometimes having to do these modifications is just a risk and additional work for you if you were happy with the functionality that the current in production version offers and the only reason to update is not to fall too much behind which will eventually lead into not having support at all.
+But often the version update is introducing a breaking change that you now must deal by modifying your code.
+Version update has become a migration.
+Sometimes having to do these modifications is just a risk and additional work for you if those features and fixes are not worth the trouble of migrating.
+But you can not completely avoid that work either.
+Postponing the migration to a later time would be collecting technical debt that would eventually have to be paid off.
+At the latest when the support gets shut off from the old version, and then you are on your own with no security fixes.

 ## Sometimes you get lucky and sometimes you don't